LoveOfTwoGods/Ventis-spouse/README.md

  Follow me!
 I follow back

- DONT boop me for INT,its so annoying you know?
+ DONT boop me for INT

  Also an artist~~ Im a digital artist but I draw on the pc and with mouse,so my drawings are not that good...;D I dont care so much tho